 A foveated image can be viewed as a non-uniform sampled image, where the density of samples is the highest at the fovea, but falls off as the distance from the fovea increases.
-The human visual system has similar distribution of resolution.
+The human visual system has a similar distribution of resolution.
 Chang et al. [5] describe a formulation of the "ideal" foveated image.
 Such notion can be easily extended to three dimensions.
 A foveated volume is obtained from a full resolution volume by a foveation process.
-This process depends on two parameters, the fovea x_0 which is a point in the 3D space, and rate r_0 , a non-negative number.
-Given a volume V, foreation applies spacevariant smoothing function on V. At locations nearer to the fovea, the width of the smoothing function is smaller.
+This process depends on two parameters, the fovea x_0 , which is a point in the 3D space, and the rate r_0 , a nonnegative number.
+Given a volume V, foveation applies a space-variant smoothing function on V. At locations nearer to the fovea, the width of the smoothing function is smaller.
 The rate r_0 determines how fast the width of the smoothing function grows.